dojo/framework/src/stores/README.md

 [![codecov.io](http://codecov.io/gh/dojo/stores/branch/master/graph/badge.svg)](http://codecov.io/gh/dojo/stores/branch/master)
 [![npm version](https://badge.fury.io/js/%40dojo%2Fstores.svg)](https://badge.fury.io/js/%40dojo%2Fstores)

-This library provides a data store, and several mixins built using [@dojo/compose](https://github.com/dojo/compose) and TypeScript.
-The mixins provide additional functionality and APIs that can be added to the base store dynamically.
+This library provides a basic data store, as well as extensions that provide the ability to query and observe the store.

 **WARNING** This is *alpha* software.
 It is not yet production ready, so you should use at your own risk.